RecklessPotcover/DECO3500-Project/README.md

 #### Living Alone
 - Those elderly living alone may not get a rescue in time when accidents happen.

-- Increasing in the number of elderly people living alone: Elderly people do not want to be a burden to their families, people are less likely to continue living with their parents after they get married.
+- Increasing in the number of elderly people living alone.
 #### Severity
-- Falls are the leading cause of fatal injuries: Every 11 seconds, an elderly person is brought to the emergency room because of a fall.
-Every 19 minutes, an elderly person dies as a result of a fall.
+- Falls are the leading cause of fatal injuries.

 ### Design Opportunity
 - It is difficult to detect accidents in elderly people who live alone.